nickerokhin/TwitMap/Milestone_4.md

     ahead of O.M.T.M. is the user profile data, ability to have multiple searches, and ability to view the most popular topics.

 ## Competitive Advantage:
 By combining the key features that make our competitors unique, we can create a web app that provides more information and user capability than each individual competitor.
+See infographic for the table containing unique qualities each competitor and Twitmap possess.
 ## Infographic: see repository

 ## Results from first Iteration: